thoughtbot/backbone-js-on-rails/CONTRIBUTING.md

 We recommend downloading the [smaller, basic version of MacTex](http://www.tug.org/mactex/morepackages.html).

 The `upquote` TeX package is required to correctly render single quotes in source listings.
+The `cm-super` TeX package is required to correctly render outline (vector) fonts for the T1 encoding.

 Assuming you installed the BasicTeX package above, install this with the TeXLive manager commandline tool:

   sudo tlmgr update --self
   sudo tlmgr install upquote
+  sudo tlmgr install cm-super

 #### Installing dependencies on Ubuntu